pnxtech/hydra/plugins.md

 # Hydra plugins

-Hydra's behavior can be extended through plugins.
-This allows different Hydra services to easily take advantage of shared features.
+Hydra's behavior and features can be extended through plugins, allowing different Hydra services or plugins to easily take advantage of shared functionalities.

 ## Overview